Caff1982/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] Support-vector machines
 - [x] K- means

-Explanation:
-During training, k-means partitions observations into k clusters.
+**Explanation**: During training, k-means partitions observations into k clusters.
 During inference, it assigns a given data point to the nearest cluster by distance. k-means is unsupervised, because it doesn't require labeled data to be trained.

 #### Q98.
 Averaging the output of multiple decision trees helps to::